Cloverton (band)

 Christian music band from Manhattan, Kansas, U.S.

 Cloverton is an American contemporary Christian music and worship band from Manhattan, Kansas, United States.
 The band started out as Lance Stafford on lead vocals and keys with his twin brother Layne Stafford on background vocals and bass guitar, alongside, drummer Kirby LeMoine and lead guitarist Matt Brown.
 This would change in 2015 with Kirby LeMoine's and Matt Brown's departure from the band, and the addition of Rains Wall on drums and Conner Giles on guitar.
 The band released a successful single in 2011, "Take Me Into the Beautiful" with Fair Trade.
 This charted on various Christian music songs charts that Billboard publishes.
 The band would not get to release a full-fledged album with the label, so they crowdfunded their debut album, Patterns, in 2013.
 Their first Christmas extended play album, We Sing Joy, charted on three Billboard charts.
 Their most recent album is Bloom, released September 8, 2017.
 Adding to their lineup in the summer/fall of 2017, Jon Moment and Thaddeus Johnson joined on bass and guitar.
 At the start of 2018, Cloverton signed with Red Letter Management.
 In 2019, the band release their second Christmas extended play album, Come & Adore.
 Layne Stafford rejoined the band in 2020 with the departure of Jon Moment.

 Background

 Cloverton is a contemporary Christian music band from Manhattan, Kansas, made up of Lance Stafford on lead vocals and keys, Thaddeus Johnson on lead guitar, and Layne Stafford on bass guitar.
 Lance and Layne are twins; their father is a music teacher.
 At seven, the two started playing the piano and doing concerts.
 Each member of the inaugural band came from a musical background.
 The group began performing together at a Manhattan church.
-In 2011, the band won "Rock the Camp" contest put on by TobyMac and were consequently rewarded with air time on K-LOVE, a spot to perform on the K-LOVE cruise, "Rock the Cruise", and some studio time.
+In 2010, the band won "Rock the Camp" contest put on by TobyMac’s Camp Electric and were consequently rewarded with air time on K-LOVE, a spot to perform on the K-LOVE cruise, "Rock the Cruise", and some studio time.
 This allowed them to start their musical careers.